antimof/UxPlay/README.txt

 Note: `uxplay` is run from a terminal command line, and informational messages are written to the terminal.

+### 0. Problems in compiling UxPlay.

+One user (on Ubuntu) found compilation failed with messages about linking to "usr/local/lib/libcrypto.a" and "zlib".
+This was because (in addition to the standard ubuntu installation of libssl-dev), the user was unaware that a second installation with libcrypto in /usr/local was present.
+Solution: when more than one installation of OpenSSL is present, set the environment variable OPEN\_SSL\_ROOT\_DIR to point to the correct one; on 64-bit Ubuntu, this is done by running `export OPENSSL_ROOT_DIR=/usr/lib/X86_64-linux-gnu/` before running cmake.

 ### 1. uxplay starts, but stalls after "Initialized server socket(s)" appears, *without any server name showing on the client*.